Published by Jeremy. Last Updated on January 23, 2024.

 After a long day out skiing, be sure to stop at Christian Klay Winery for a glass of wine before the journey home.

 Post-natural history is an unusual study, as it covers anything that has been genetically altered by man.

 This can simply be man breeding two unique flowers together to produce a new flower altogether, or it can be as complex as splicing spider DNA into goats such that their milk produces spider's silk (yes, that has really happened and one of those goats is stuffed and on display at the museum).

-If you've ever wanted to learn more about the world of genetic engineering, this free museum in Garfield (only open on Sundays) is well worth the visit.
+If you've ever wanted to learn more about the world of genetic engineering, this museum in Garfield (albeit with limited operating hours) is well worth the visit.